oeg-upm/ROCrate_enrichment_service/README.md

  6. The app sleeps during one minute and then returns to step 1.

 # Deletion App:
-The deletion app is an app that runs periodically (every second day) and empties the project folders from unnecessary json files
+The deletion app is an app that runs periodically (every second day) and empties the program's input and owtput folders from unnecessary json files

 # The API:
 The project has a restful API designed with flask on python.
 The API has 3 resources that will be explained afterwards: